 Personality assessments show your customers that interacting with you is fun and easy.
 It shows them that you’re interested in learning more about them.
 And in the process of answering the questions, your customers are able to discover themselves and understand why they make the decisions they do.

 The appeal of personality assessments as they relate to business is that it helps you craft unique pieces of content for each personality type or buyer persona.
 You can offer up this content for download at the end of the assessment or send it via email.
 This opens up a dialogue between you and the customer.
 Furthermore, you get contact details like names and email addresses in exchange for the added value you offer through the assessment feedback.
+To ensure the quality of your list, use an email verification tool to verify the email addresses.
 Your sales team will thank you for these highly qualified leads.

 Knowing your audience’s personalities also helps you create offers and events that are just right for them.
 For example, an introverted customer might not want to attend a physical event you’re holding, but they may be down to attend a webinar.